cedricg-mirror/cedricg-mirror.github.io/_posts/2025-03-10-PebbleDash.md

 000000a0  a4 a4 a4 a4 a4 a4 ff c0 00 11 08 03 fc 05 eb 03  |¤¤¤¤¤¤ÿÀ....ü.ë.|
 ```

-First ULONG (0x2) is unknown yet (very likely SUCCESS), 2nd ULONG (0x000156a5) is the size of the following data, in this case the JPG.
+First ULONG (0x2) is very likely 'SUCCESS', 2nd ULONG (0x000156a5) is the size of the following data, in this case the JPG.

 ---
 ## API Call